-And Joe Goldstein of Contractor Calls says, “Don’t just guess what your categories should be.
-Search for a target keyword, expand the local pack, and make a note of the category that is displayed for each business.
+Joe Goldstein of Contractor Calls says, “Don’t just guess what your categories should be.
+Search for a target keyword, expand the local pack, and note the category displayed for each business.
 Then, repeat with at least five other keywords and keyword variations.”

 “When you track that data on a spreadsheet, it can help you find other categories you may have overlooked, or it can make you reconsider your primary category.”